 Moles damage lawns and landscapes.
 When they tunnel, they leave behind round, symmetrical mounds that look like mini volcanoes and raised zigzagging lines.
 These lines, or veins, are sometimes seen along the edges of concrete walkways or other man-made borders.
 Moles also damage trees and ornamentals, chewing on them, causing an eyesore and possibly killing the plant.
 And they also carry parasites.
 Mites, ticks or fleas could be transferred to pets if wild animals bring them into your yard.
-But, probably the worst danger of moles is that they are capable of carrying rabies.
-If you come into contact with a wild animal that is acting strangely, be careful.
-Never approach a wild animal, whether it is acting strangely or not.
-Wild animals will defend themselves and their young and will bite if they feel threatened.

 Do Moles Hibernate?

 If you are thinking that you don't need to worry about moles in the winter time because they hibernate, think again.
 It may seem like moles go into hibernation in the winter, because you may not notice them until the weather warms up, but moles remain active all winter long.
 They simply dig down deeper into the earth during the colder months.
 So while you may think your property is safe, they are still digging and doing damage underground.

 What Can You Do If One Or More Moles Has Chosen Your Property?